 Note2:Leader-tech Electronic(Shenzhen) Co., Ltd. decided Leader-tech Electronic(Shenzhen) Co., Ltd. demerger at the meeting of shareholders on February 15,2022, and split their stock to Shenzhen Xin Shangrong Electronics Ltd. on April 28,2022.

-Related Party Transactions with Purchase or Sales Amount of At least NT\$100 Million or 20% of the Paid-in Capital For the Year Ended December 31, 2022
+Related Party Transactions with Purchase or Sales Amount of At least NT\$100 Million or 20% of the Paid-in Capital

 (In Thousands of RMB Dollars)